 Starshipit automatically transmits an order’s IOSS number to your couriers so that this is available to EU customs.
 This happens automatically, so you won’t need to make any changes to your shipping process.

 Let’s say you receive orders from Amazon, Shopify and eBay.
 Starshipit already imports these into your account for you.
 Now you can set which IOSS number should be assigned to each individual order on import.

 You can easily set this up using Starshipit’s rules engine.
 You may already be using rules to automate things like choosing the cheapest courier or assigning express orders to your express shipping service.

 Back to our IOSS example.
 Let's say you receive orders from three different marketplaces.
 You can set up three rules to assign the right IOSS number to each order.
 Once set up these rules will be applied to all orders that are imported into Starshipit with a destination inside the EU.

 The Conditions, Actions and Values for your three rules will look like this:

 Once set up, these rules will automatically assign the correct IOSS number for each order on import.
 This is then automatically included in each shipment's customs documentation.

-When you send shipments internationally a commercial invoice is created.
-This serves as a contract and a proof of sale between the buyer (your customer) and seller (you).
+When you send shipments internationally a commercial invoice is automatically created.
+This serves as a contract and a proof of sale between the buyer (your customer) and the seller (you).
 This is also required for customs clearance purposes to calculate and assess the duties and taxes due.